jrollin/rust-cli-workshop/2_syntax/README.md

 :pushpin: Remember

 * array have fixed size
-* vector have dynamic size
+* vector have dynamic size (and many methods to manipulate data)
 * destructing is commonly used in match
 * functions with `!` like `vec![]` are macro.
 Rust replace it with code at compilation